gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 and handed the wrist guard back to me.

 "To be done," he whispered.
-Shau Sheu told me later that was his spell's price---he would never again be able to raise his voice.
+Shau Sheu told me later that was his spell's price—he would never again be able to raise his voice.
 It seemed a small loss to me.
 "It calls the *iyemnelili* from underneath."

 Shau Sheu bowed to him.
 "To thank the one who has done this."